gxnews8/react_workshop_solutions/README.md

 # React Workshop Solutions

 A repository for workshop solutions and demos.
+Be sure to run `npm install` to download the solution dependencies!

 * [Ticking Clock](./ticking_clock)
 * [Hello Dojo](./hello_dojo)